Skip to navigation Skip to content

 Consequential actions + Read more ...

-The Portability Script - Departures and Returns will also ask questions about possible other consequential actions and display these reviews on the Consequential Actions page.
+The Portability Script - Departures and Returns will ask questions about possible other consequential actions and display these reviews on the Consequential Actions page.

 Not all identified reviews need to be actioned.